Tuesday, February 3, 2026

 Compared to China:

-India may appear more trustworthy for the US but China remains way too efficient in advanced manufacturing.
-Given the strategic psyche of China and governance gaps and institutional fragility in India, China may do everything possible to sabotage close US-India partnership in any sphere that threatens its interests and agenda in the region.
+India may appear more trustworthy for the US but China remains way too efficient in advanced manufacturing power.
+Given the strategic psyche of China and India's governance gaps and institutional fragility, China may do everything possible to sabotage closer US-India partnership in any sphere that threatens its interests and agenda in the region.

 Compared to Vietnam: